 You don't need to know how you feel

 Another common worry is not knowing how to identify feelings or find the words.
 You may not know how to describe what's going on inside, or feel like other men will be more articulate or more self-aware than you are.
 This is normal.
 Many men start simply by describing what's been happening in their lives, and the feelings often follow naturally from there.
 Other men in the group may also help you identify what you are feeling more precisely.
 Learning to identify and articulate what's going on inside is one of the things men develop over time in a group.
-You're not expected to be good at it when you begin.

 You'll hear other men being honest